 Shipping a day early to all accounts?
 That was Bob.
 New comics on sale the same day in US, UK and Canada?
 That was Bob (to which Bleeding Cool owes a deep debt of thanks).
 Returnability for the launch of the New 52?
 Bob.
 Time after time at DC he has pushed for policies to help the retailer that the rest of the industry has copied.

-Hell, the V For Vendetta mask that has been so popular for Anonymous, Occupy all pretty much all protest group?
+Hell, the V For Vendetta mask that has been so popular for Anonymous, Occupy and pretty much all protest groups since?
 That was Bob, and I recall getting mine directly from his hands as he was giving them out for free at a UK comic convention many years ago.
 And then when the mask got so popular, he got DC to publish the V For Vendetta book and mask set – and all the subsequent mask sets for Batman followed.

 There are some that hate him of course, but they mostly seem to work at Marvel.
 One event when he said intimated that DC Comics would only crossover their comics with Marvel when Bill Jemas and Joe Quesada were both fired (later amending that demand as “one down, one to go”) only consolidated him as a hate figure there.